 Is it any good?

-At the heart of An Officer and a Gentleman is a boys-becoming-men theme, as well as father-son relationships, be they in the form of an alcoholic parent or an intimidating drill sergeant.
+At the heart of this passable drama is a boys-becoming-men theme, as well as father-son relationships, be they in the form of an alcoholic parent or an intimidating drill sergeant.
 Herein lays the film's most problematic message -- that physical intimidation, psychological bullying, and outright degradation are okay in the frame of military service.

 In this equation, women are depicted very poorly.
 Paula and Lynette are painted as trashy, scheming girls on the make.
 They try to entice soldiers into sex, marriage, and commitment against their will.
 The vulgar language, sexual overtones, and predatory nature of these relationships make this film too intense for young viewers.
 At the same time, families who watch this together could discuss these behaviors -- and how they relate to both men and women in the military.